 DaaS stands for Device as a Service.
 It’s unique from other leasing options since it is one of the most comprehensive, flexible and hands-on methods of sourcing computer hardware.
 With DaaS, you get a close relationship with your supplier, including extensive advice, support and tailoring of your lease.

 Hardsoft’s D4T provides many beneficial features, such as the ability to swap devices, and automatically upgrade and scale the number of devices up and down as required.

 The emphasis is on the service, in addition to the hardware provided.

 The ‘as a Service’ term may be familiar to many business owners, particularly in B2B settings.
 SaaS is likely the most familiar iteration of this phrase.

-Software as a Service is a well-known phenomenon where businesses pay a subscription for access to software.
-DaaS follows a similar track but with products, in this case computer hardware devices, becoming part of the ongoing subscription service.
+Software as a Service is a well-known phenomenon where businesses pay a subscription for access to the software.
+DaaS follows a similar track but with products, in this case, computer hardware devices, becoming part of the ongoing subscription service.

 You might be wondering why this supply chain method is becoming so popular and applied to so many different products and services these days.

 Let’s look at the rise of the ‘as a Service’ model and why it is so advantageous for your company.

 Software as a Service was the original ‘as a Service’ model and the sector is now worth billions.
 Since the birth of SaaS, the subscription economy has grown more than 350% in the last 7.5 years.